nandadidudedo92/bad-quality-code/README.md

 > avoid variable duplication like this with give a variable a proper name

-    String titleText = "This Should Be a Title of the Page";
+    String title = "This Should Be a Title of the Page";
-    String footerText = "This Should be a Footer Notes of the Page";
+    String footer = "This Should be a Footer Notes of the Page";

 ## **Using Global Variable to Store Data**
 ---